The Galaxy Being

 "The Galaxy Being" is the first episode of the original The Outer Limits television series, originally broadcast on September 16, 1963.
 In it, Allan Maxwell, an engineer for a small radio station, somehow makes contact with a peaceful alien creature – the "Galaxy Being" – who is then transported to Earth by accident.
-The Galaxy Being inadvertently kills several people with its natural radiation, and is met with violence and hysteria from the people of Earth.
+The Galaxy Being inadvertently kills several people with its natural radiation, and is met with violence from the people of Earth.

-Opening narration
+Narration

+The now-famous opening narration to this and future episodes beginning with "There is nothing wrong with your television set" from "the Control Voice" was performed by veteran radio, screen and TV actor, Vic Perrin.
+The Control Voice also provided opening and closing narration.

 Plot

 Allan Maxwell is an engineer who has dedicated himself to researching microwave background noise using a device powered from his radio station.
 He inadvertently gets an extraterrestrial being from Andromeda on his three-dimensional television screen.
 Using his computer, Maxwell is able to translate the being's thought patterns into English.
 Both are conducting illicit experiments; Maxwell should not be using the radio station's power, and the being is not allowed to use equipment for exploration.

-The being asks about the human's "holes in face", whereupon Maxwell explains the purposes of his nose and mouth.
-The being explains that it is a "nitrogen cycle" life form, that there is "no death in our dimension", and that wars are "... forbidden.
+The being explains that it is a "nitrogen cycle" lifeform, that there is "no death in our dimension" and that wars are "...forbidden.
 Reason we are not allowed to contact you, you are danger to other galaxies."
 The two have further enlightening philosophical conversation, in which no epistemological basis is given for the Andromedan's affirmation that Maxwell's "brain waves" will "go on" subsequent to the death of his carbon-based body.
-The being explains, "electromagnetic forces underlying all ... electromagnetic force intelligent" and "Infinity is God.
-God, infinity, all the same", in response to Maxwell's query regarding whether the being believes in God as an intelligent force.
+The being explains that "electromagnetic forces underlying all ... electromagnetic force intelligent" and "Infinity is God.
+God, infinity, all the same," in response to Maxwell's query regarding whether the being believes in God as an intelligent force.
 Maxwell appears to accept the Andromedan's explanations as the knowledge of a superior being.

-Much of this interaction, along with Maxwell's earlier discussion of Faraday with his wife, is a play on James Clerk Maxwell, the father of electromagnetic theory and his predecessor Michael Faraday, as is the alien's reference to quaternions when stating that its species uses "4 dimension numbers" to identify themselves rather than names.